w3f/polkadot-wiki/docs/learn/how-to/parity-signer-add-account.md

 !!! warning "IMPORTANT"

     Polkadot Developer Interface is a web wallet meant for power users and developers.
-For everyday use, there are several user-friendly wallets funded by the Polkadot Treasury that support a plethora of features and platforms.
+For everyday use, there are several user-friendly wallets that support a plethora of features and platforms.
 Discover them in [this article](where-to-store-dot.md).

 [Parity Signer](https://signer.parity.io/) is the iOS and Android account manager app.
 It is meant to be used on an old phone that can permanently stay offline.
 You'll still need a UI, like the [Polkadot Developer Interface](https://polkadot.js.org/apps/#/accounts), to interact with your accounts and initiate transactions.